 What’s true of Europe applies to Israel and much more.
 Bauman had his say.
-Haaretz
+Haaretz discussed him.

 He has family in Israel.
 He once lived there.
 He was briefly a citizen.
 He taught at Tel Aviv University and the University of Haifa.
 Since then, he said, Israelis “expressed their approval of high-handedness over high-mindedness.”

 They “vot(ed) into power people who made sure that peaceful Israeli-Palestinian coexistence is not in the cards.”